Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-argo-workflows.md

 ### Deploy-time parameters

-You can customize Argo Workflows deployments through Parameters that are evaluated at the deploy time, i.e. when `argo-workflows create` is executed.
+You can customize Argo Workflows deployments through Parameters that are evaluated at the deployment time, i.e. when `argo-workflows create` is executed.

 For instance, you can change the default value of a Parameter based on who deployed the workflow or what Git branch the deployment was executed in.
 Crucially, the function in Parameter is evaluated only once during `argo-workflows create` and not during the execution of the flow.